Web Analytics

 I sat Jane, my wife, down at home.
 “I need to tell you something.”

-“I know what you're going to say and you're not climbing Everest!” she exclaimed, emphatically.
+“I know what you're going to say and you're not climbing Everest!” she protested.

 I told her about the boys and their boat.